chumphrey-cmd/WORKING-MEMORY/BLUE-TEAM-WM/DFIR/FORENSICS-AND-THREAT-HUNTING/DFIR-Working-Memory.md

 #### TOOL: [MFTECmd.exe](https://github.com/EricZimmerman/MFTECmd)

-Used to extrat data from the Master File Table (\$MFT) files, filesystem, journals, and other NTFS system files.
+Used to extract data from the Master File Table (\$MFT) files, filesystem, journals, and other NTFS system files.
 Will be used to extract data into **timeline (bodyfile)** format.

 #### Usage